vassilevsky/influxdb-process/README.md

 ## Limitations

-System memory metrics (total, resident, shared memory used by the process as seen from the OS) are read for the `/proc` filesystem.
+System memory metrics (total, resident, shared memory used by the process as seen from the OS) are read from the `/proc` filesystem.
 They are not reported on systems where it is not available.

 ## Development